-If a problem is detected in the immobilizer system, the light will flash in a pattern.
 If the immobilizer system indicator light flashes in the pattern, slowly 5 times then quickly 2 times, this could be caused by transponder interference.
 If this occurs, try the following.

-- Make sure there are no other immobilizer keys close to the main switch.
-Other immobilizer system keys may cause signal interference and prevent the engine from starting. - 2.
-Use the code re-registering key to start the engine. - If the engine starts, turn it off, and try starting the engine with the standard keys. - If one or more of the standard keys do not start the engine, take the vehicle and all keys to a Yamaha dealer to have the standard keys re-registered.
+- Make sure there are no other immobilizer keys close to the main switch. - 2.
+Use the code re-registering key to start the engine. - If the engine starts, turn it off, and try starting the engine with the standard keys. - If one or both of the standard keys do not start the engine, take the vehicle and all 3 keys to a Yamaha dealer to have the standard keys re-registered.